-All marking is to be carried out in black pen (positive), pink pen (corrections/developmental), yellow highlighter (spellings) and red pen (children's own marking).
+All marking is to be carried out in pink pen (corrections/developmental) and red pen (children's own marking).

 All marking is to be done in a clear, legible cursive script.

 All pupils' work is to be at least 'light' marked by Teacher or Support Staff.
 No work should go unmarked.